EnzoBnl/enzobnl/spark.md

   - torrent broadcasts
   - sending large task results

-The execution can borrow storage region
+There is mainly 3 behaviors to know to understand execution and storage regions behaviors in *unified memory ma The execution can borrow storage region
 If storage needs to use part of its region borrowed space, some execution data is spill.
+If storage region is filled, but more memory is needed, cached blocks are evicted (LRU)

 Execution and storage share one unified region
 - When memory pressure arises, cached blocks are evicted.